-The normal amount of body hair for women varies.
-Most of the time, a woman only has fine hair, or peach fuzz, above the lips and on the chin, chest, abdomen, or back.
-If you have coarse, dark hairs in these areas, the condition is called hirsutism.
-Such hair growth is more typical of men.
+Most of the time, women have fine hair above the lips and on the chin, chest, abdomen, or back.
+The growth of coarse dark hairs in these areas (more typical of male-pattern hair growth) is called hirsutism.

 Women normally produce low levels of male hormones (androgens).
 If your body makes too much of this hormone, you may have unwanted hair growth.